alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-woman-hijab-color.md

 date: 2020/08/8
 note: true
 lang: en
-excerpt: "A Muslim woman does not have to dress in black.
+summary: "A Muslim woman does not have to dress in black.
 It is permissible for her to wear any color she likes, as long as it covers her Awrah."
 group1: true
 ---